Questions

 Who can see my feedback?

 Only you.
-No employer, manager, or HR system is involved, and there is no administrator behind you reading the results — you own the round and choose who to ask.
+No employer, manager, or HR system is involved, and there is no administrator behind you reading the results.
+You own the round and choose who to ask.
 Because nobody is grading you with it, people can be honest and you can actually hear it.

 Will I know who said what?